open-feature/spec/specification/sections/01-flag-evaluation.md

 #### Requirement 1.7.7

-> The client **MUST** default, run error hooks, and indicate an error if flag resolution is attempted while the provider is in `PROVIDER_FATAL`.
+> The client **MUST** default, run error hooks, and indicate an error if flag resolution is attempted while the provider is in `FATAL`.

 The client defaults and returns the `PROVIDER_FATAL` `error code` if evaluation is attempted after the provider has transitioned to an irrecoverable error state.
 The SDK avoids calling the provider's resolver functions entirely ("short-circuits") if the provider is in this state.